What is a safe level of radiation exposure?

 Where does the radiation come from?

-Mention radiation and most people immediately think of nuclear power plants, or nuclear accidents.
+Mention radiation and most people immediately think of nuclear power plant, or nuclear accidents.
 But there are many natural sources of radiation that we are all exposed to every day.

 Ambient levels of background radiation in Australia will vary between 0.05 µSv/hr to around 0.2 µSv/hr, some places can be even higher than this.
 These levels are typically found at ground level and away from any significant radiation source.